Our ride starts at the beginning, in Reconciliation Place with stories of Australia’s First Nations peoples and their enduring connection to Country.

 About our bikes: If you can ride a bike you can ride an electric bike.
 No licence needed!
 Our easy-to-use electric bikes make riding a breeze for all levels of fitness… so you can focus on what’s out there and not on the pedal pushing.
 All fun and no sweat!

 We provide helmets, instructions and a chance to practice on the bikes before we set off.
 The bikes are equipped with comfy seats and handlebar bags for your phone, camera and other essentials.
-We stick mainly to cycle paths well away from the cars and take plenty of stops so you can learn how the city ticks and take in the vistas
+We stick mainly to cycle paths well away from the cars and take plenty of stops so you can discover the true nature of the city and take in the vistas.

 Inclusions: Local English-speaking guide, electric bike hire and helmet.